 Freshman A.J.
-Pollock has assumed Lilley's role at third base while his classmate Billy Boockford was the opening-day starter in right field ... two freshmen, lefthanded-hitting Michael Wright and righthanded bat Brayden Ashdown, emerged as the top day-1 options in left field (Wright got the nod)...
-Wright - who joined Elam, Barnes and two others (junior OF/LHP Tony Langford and freshman RHP Steven Mazur) in making their return last weekend to their home state of Texas - could provide a "second leadoff hitter" look in the 9-hole, a role filled on past Notre Dame teams by the likes of J.J.
+Pollock has assumed Lilley's role at third base while his classmate Billy Boockford is the probable opening-day starter in right field ... two freshmen, lefthanded-hitting Michael Wright and righthanded bat Brayden Ashdown, have emerged as the top day-1 options in left field ...
+Wright - who will join Elam, Barnes and two others (junior OF/LHP Tony Langford and freshman RHP Steven Mazur) in making a return this weekend to their home state of Texas - could provide a "second leadoff hitter" look in the 9-hole, a role filled on past NDe teams by the likes of J.J.
 Brock, Jeff Perconte and Cody Rizzo.

-The opening-day infield included four players - Barnes, Brezovsky, Lilley and Pollock - who each were all-state shortstops during their high school careers ... the 13 current players mentioned above (weekend rotation and starting lineup) hail from nine different home states: Florida (2), Texas (3), Missouri (2), Ohio, California, Indiana, Connecticut, Illinois and Arizona.
+The probable opening-day starting infield is set to include four players - Barnes, Brezovsky, Lilley and Pollock - who each were all-state shortstops during their high school careers.

+The 13 current players mentioned above (probable rotation and starting lineup) hail from nine different home states: Florida (2), Texas (3), Missouri (2), Ohio, California, Indiana, Connecticut, Illinois and Arizona.